TrellixVulnTeam/EDUassistant_KCV7/README.md

 # EDU Assistant

-Pokretanje programa "npm run electron"
+Running the app?
+Use **npm run electron**

 # Contact

-If you have an idea or improvement contact me at doslicivan03@gmail.com
+If you have an idea or improvement contact me at ***doslicivan03@gmail.com***

-# Every lib used

-Azure - "npm install azure"

-Morgan - "npm install morgan"

-jquery - "npm install jquery"

-express - "npm install express"
+# Update 05.01.2021.

+**MyTasks** 1.0 *implemented*

+### MyTask - comming features

+- Opening and solving tasks
+- Accessing mail and tools for solving tasks fast
+- Much more little stuff that makes big problems easy

+# COMMING SOON

+### Things comming in next update

+- Staff tab for all your professors
+- MyTools tab for accessing every app you need in your schoolwork

+### OTHER THINGS ARE STILL A MISTERY

-# Have fun programming!
+# Have fun schooling!